LCTT/TranslateProject/sources/tech/20141229 How to Install Bugzilla 4.4 on Ubuntu or CentOS 6.x.md

     #mysql > quit

-**Note: Please remember the DB name, passwords for mysql , we'll need it later.**
+**注意：Please remember the DB name, passwords for mysql , we'll need it later.**

 ### 4. Installing and configuring Bugzilla ###